riccardotorre/DNNLikelihood_dev/docs/histfactory.rst

       Absolute path to the .json file containing saved :class:`Histfactory <DNNLikelihood.Histfactory>` json (see the :meth:`Histfactory.save_json <DNNLikelihood.Histfactory.save_json>`
       method for details).
-      This is automatically generated from the attribute :attr:`Histfactory.input_file <DNNLikelihood.Histfactory.input_file>`.
+      It is automatically generated from the attribute :attr:`Histfactory.input_file <DNNLikelihood.Histfactory.input_file>`.
       When the latter is ``None``, the attribute is set to ``None``.